evidence-dev/evidence/tests/README.md

 # Tests

-This folder contains UI testing for this monorepo project. test
+This folder contains UI testing for this monorepo project.

 ## UI